DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ### Mon Dec 1
 - In class: Respond to supplemental student feedback questions on what helped you learn.
 In addition, please fill out the College's standard online evaluation form when available.
-- Finish Build 7: Data Stories for Dress Rehearsal and Peer Feedback by *Tues Dec 2nd at 9pm*.
+- Finish [Build 7: Data Stories for Dress Rehearsal](https://docs.google.com/document/d/1fx57LejoysyLPAurYjcsMv2xqOz-1lMhBzP52U7M8xM/edit?tab=t.0) by *Tues Dec 2nd at 9pm*.
 Rehearse a 2-minute overview of highlights you plan to deliver to community partners and guest evaluators at our last class, worth participation credit.
 - Assign Build 8: Finalize Data Story for Community Partners and Guest Experts.
 After feedback from our community partners, finish any revisions to your Build 7 data story by **Thursday Dec 4th at 9pm**.
 There are **no extensions** because guest experts need time to read your work. **Do not paste your link in Build 8**.
 Instead, the instructor will make a "frozen" copy of your most current revisions to Build 7, republish it on the public [Partners and Projects page](https://datavizforall.org/partners-projects/), and paste those links in Build 8 to send to our guest experts to read before your presentations.
 Worth 10 points, scored by community partners and guest experts.
 - After this deadline, you are welcome to make further revisions to your version and email the instructor a request to “pull” your edits into the published version, but this might happen only after the guest evaluators have finished their work.
-- Decisions to make before your data story is "frozen" and published on DataVizForAll:
-  - You can insert your full name (recommended), or you have the right to use only your first name or initials.
-Learn why in my chapter, "[Public Writing and Student Privacy](https://webwriting.trincoll.edu/chapter/dougherty-public/index.html)" in [Web Writing](https://webwriting.trincoll.edu) book (2015).
-  - See what other students have done in [prior Partners and Projects](https://datavizforall.org/partners-projects/)
-  - Recommended: Insert link to your published data story in your resume to demonstrate your skills and knowledge to prospective employers and graduate schools.
-[See sample resume with portfolio links by Victoria Asfalg '23](https://jackdougherty.org/2024/03/29/review-off-the-mark/) -- scroll down the page.
 - Keep in touch: See [my Advising page](https://jackdougherty.org/advising/) on "How to request a reference or recommendation letter"
 - Feel free to schedule a Zoom appointment [on my calendar](https://jackdougherty.org) for feedback on your build.
 If you are working with a partner, please arrange to meet me at the same time if feasible.